 This insect is commonly found on cabbage, cauliflower, rape, and other plants of the mustard family, both cultivated and wild.
 It goes through the winter in the egg stage in cold climates and on plant refuse and wild plants in warmer climes.
 The control of the cabbage-louse is made difficult because of the waxy bloom or coating on the body of the insect, which prevents the spray material from reaching vulnerable parts of the insect.
 On cabbage, where the outer leaves are to be removed before using, nicotine-sulphate (40 per cent) used at the rate of one pint to 100 gallons of water, in which five pounds of cheap laundry soap has been dissolved, is effective if applied under high pressure by means of a power rig.
+(Summer oil emulsion, one-half gallon; Penetrol, one-half gallon; or liquid soap, one-half gallon, may be used in place of laundry soap.)
 In case of cauliflower, after heads are formed, poisoning and scenting the exposed head must be avoided.
 Preliminary experiments with derrisol, used at a similar rate with Ivory soap, and applied warm, almost hot, give results of good promise.
-Freshly prepared, hot nicotine dust (2 per cent), applied through a large tin funnel-shaped chamber which is set down over the plant for a brief interval and which confines the fumes, has been successfully used by market gardeners in Michigan on cauliflower and cabbage.
+Freshly prepared, hot nicotine dust (2 per cent), applied through a large tin funnelshaped chamber which is set down over the plant for a brief interval and which confines the fumes, has been successfully used by market gardeners in Michigan on cauliflower and cabbage.
+Covering the dusted plants with a cheesecloth trailer for a few minutes immediately after dusting confines the nicotine fumes and is a great aid in the control of this pest.